EvalMORAAL: Interpretable Chain-of-Thought and LLM-as-Judge Evaluation for Moral Alignment in Large Language Models: Results

-Violence-related topics generate the highest error rates, with models showing mean absolute errors above 0.4 in over 40\% of country contexts.
-These topics share characteristics: they involve harm to others, have strong cultural variation, and often conflict with training data emphasizing Western liberal values.
+Violence-related topics show the highest mean absolute errors, especially for Mid and Lower tiers.
+These topics share characteristics: they involve harm to others, show strong cultural variation, and may be especially sensitive to culture-specific assumptions in model training data.

-\paragraph{Error Analysis} Figure~\ref{fig:error_dist_tiers} shows absolute‑error distributions by tier.
-Most errors fall below $0.5$, with heavier tails in the Lower tier.
-Compared to log‑probability, direct scoring reduces the $>{}1.0$ tail by about 40\%.
+\paragraph{Error Analysis} Figure~\ref{fig:error_dist_tiers} shows absolute-error distributions by tier: the distribution becomes progressively narrower from the Lower to the Top tier, with most errors below 0.5 and lighter right-hand tails for stronger models.

 All 20 models consistently assign negative scores to ``wife beating'' and ``terrorism'' (means: -0.87, -0.91), confirming moral directionality.
 Within-item variance across $k$=5 samples: mean 0.12 (SD=0.08).
 Higher alignment correlates with lower variance ($r$=-0.54, $p$=0.013).